A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Path-following controller

 where $0<\mu<1$ is a constant.
 Then, under arbitrary switching for $k \geq 0$ the following inequality holds

-where $\lambda = \sqrt{1 - \mu}$ and $\eta=\text{Cond}(S)$ denotes the condition number of $S$. \end{theorem} \begin{proof} See~\cite{LjungqvistACC2018}. \end{proof} For a fixed $\mu$,~\eqref{j1:eq:dlmitotal} is a set of LMIs in the variables $S$ and $\eta$.
-With $\mu$, $\eta$ and $S$ as variables, the problem in~\eqref{j1:eq:dlmitotal} is a generalized eigenvalue problem and bisection can be used to solve the optimization problem while, $e.g.$, maximizing the decay rate $\mu$ and/or minimizing the condition number $\eta$ of the matrix $S$.
+where $\lambda = \sqrt{1 - \mu}$ and $\eta=\text{Cond}(S)$ denotes the condition number of $S$. \end{theorem} \begin{proof} See~\cite{LjungqvistACC2018}. \end{proof} Note that for a fixed $\mu$,~\eqref{j1:eq:dlmitotal} is a set of LMIs in the variables $S$ and $\eta$.
 The result in Theorem~\ref{j1:T4} establishes that the upper bound on the path-following error at the switching points exponentially decays towards zero.
 Thus, the norm of the initial path-following error $\Vert \tilde x_e(\tilde s_k)\Vert$, when starting the execution of a new motion primitive, will decrease as $k$ grows.
 Moreover, combining Theorem~\ref{j1:T3} and Theorem~\ref{j1:T4}, this implies that the upper bound on the continuous-time path-following error $\Vert \tilde x_e(t)\Vert$ will exponentially decay towards zero.
 This result is formalized in Corollary~\ref{j1:C1}. \begin{corollary}[\cite{LjungqvistACC2018}] Consider the hybrid system in~\eqref{j1:eq:error_model_hybrid} with the path-following controller $\tilde \kappa = K_{q(\tilde s)}\tilde x_e$.
 Assume the conditions in Theorem~\ref{j1:T3} are satisfied for each mode $i\in\{1,\hdots,M\}$ of \eqref{j1:eq:error_model_hybrid} and assume the conditions in Theorem~\ref{j1:T4} are satisfied for the resulting discrete-time switched system~\eqref{j1:eq:swithing_system}.
-Then, $\forall k\in\mathbb Z_{+}$ and $t\in\Pi(\tilde s_k,\tilde s_k+s_f^i)$ with $q(\tilde s(t))=i$, the continuous-time path-following error $\tilde x_e(t)$ satisfies
+Then, $\forall k\in\mathbb Z_{+}$ and $t\in\Pi(\tilde s_k,\tilde s_k+\tilde s_f^i)$ with $q(\tilde s(t))=i$, the continuous-time path-following error $\tilde x_e(t)$ satisfies